TOGAF Enterprise Architecture Part 2 Exam (English)

 Please read this scenario prior to answering the question

-You are employed as an Enterprise Architect within a multinational company.
+You are employed as an Enterprise Architect in a team at a large company.
 The

 demand.